mbernste/mbernste.github.io/_posts/2023-05-29-matrix_spaces.md

 The spaces induced by invertible matrices
 -----------------------------------------

-We conclude by discussing the matrix spaces induced by [invertible matrices](https://mbernste.github.io/posts/inverse_matrices/).
-Recall, that a square matrix $\boldsymbol{A} \in \mathbb{R}^{n \times n}$ is invertible if and only if its columns are linearly independent (see [Theorem 4 in the Appendix to this blog post](https://mbernste.github.io/posts/inverse_matrices/)).
+We conclude by discussing the vector spaces induced by [invertible matrices](https://mbernste.github.io/posts/inverse_matrices/).
+Recall, that a square matrix $\boldsymbol{A} \in \mathbb{R}^{n \times n}$ is invertible if and only if its columns are linearly independent (see [Theorem 4 in the Appendix to my previous blog post](https://mbernste.github.io/posts/inverse_matrices/)).
 This implies that for invertible matrices, it holds that:

-1. The column space spans all of $n$, which means that the column rank is $n$
+1. The column space spans all of $n$ since they are linearly independent.
+This implies that the column rank is $n$
-2. The row space also spans all of $n$, since by Theorem 2 the row rank equals the column rank
+2. The row space spans all of $n$, since by Theorem 2 the row rank equals the column rank
 3. The nullity is zero, since by Theorem 3 the nullity plus the rank must equal the number of columns

 We call an invertible matrix **full rank** since the rank equals the number of rows and columns.
 The rank is "full" because it cannot be increased any further past the number of its columns/rows!